cse-sim/cse/doc/src/records/importfile.md

 Notes

  * As usual, file order is not important -- IMPORTFILEs can be referenced before they are defined.
- * Columns are referenced by 1-based index or column names (if column headings are provided)\
+ * Columns are referenced by 1-based index or column names (assuming file header is present).
  In the example above, "Tdb" could be replaced by 3.